nauti09/MLDL-Python/README.md

 # MLDL-Python
-Assignment of MLDL cousre of ineuron
+Assignment of MLDL cousre by ineuron